dcosme/rstudio-websites/tutorial.md

         name = "CV"
         url = "/cv/"

-This is the start of a super basic mardown CV, but there are a number of more advanced templates out there, such as [this one](https://github.com/elipapa/markdown-cv).
+This is the start of a super basic markdown CV, but there are a number of more advanced templates out there, such as [this one](https://github.com/elipapa/markdown-cv).

 Posts
 -----